Genetic Counseling and Risk Assessment: The LIFE Center

 About the LIFE Center

-The Ladies Professional Golf Association In the Fight to Eradicate breast cancer (LIFE) Center at the Cancer Institute of New Jersey is dedicated to teaching young women how to maintain breast health and reduce the factors that increase their risk of breast cancer.
+The LPGA pros In the Fight to Eradicate breast cancer (LIFE) Center at the Cancer Institute of New Jersey is dedicated to teaching young women how to maintain breast health and reduce the factors that increase their risk of breast cancer.
+The Center was established to recognize the support and advocacy of professional golfer, Val Skinner who is the founder of the Val Skinner Foundation and LIFE, and the LPGA pros.
 The LIFE Center is a place where young women can come to better understand their personal risk to develop cancer and what they can do about it.
 The LIFE Center is positioned to identify and meet the needs of young women of diverse cultures and ethnicities.
 Researchers and medical professionals at The LIFE Center are dedicated to improving young women's understanding of their risk to develop breast cancer and their knowledge of appropriate prevention and screening strategies.